Create a temporary file, take care of removing it if needed

 the updated contents will leave the file incomplete on disk.

-It currently provides two functions, write_text
+It currently provides two functions, write_text and append_text.

 Binary file handing is planned.